 Myanmar, the country formerly (and still commonly) known as Burma, has been a source of rubies for more than 1,500 years, according to the Gemological Institute of America.
 Burmese rubies, known for their clarity and deep red hue, command premium prices in the marketplace.

 However, similar to “blood diamonds,” that beauty historically has come at a steep human price.
-A 2010 report by the Daily Mail, a UK publication, painted a picture of brutality in the ruby mines of Myanmar, including forced labor and systemic human-rights abuses such as ethnic cleansing and rape.
+A 2010 report by the Daily Mail, a UK publication, painted a picture of brutality in the ruby mines of Myanmar including forced labor and systemic human-rights abuses.
 Profits from these gems funded the military junta that controlled the country at the time.

 The U.S. first imposed sanctions in 2003 (and strengthened them in 2008) in response to these abuses, preventing the import of rubies, jade and other items from Myanmar in an effort to defund the regime.
-In 2010, according to the British Broadcasting Corporation, Myanmar began to gradually liberalize; by 2013 the country had made significant strides toward change with democratically held elections, cease-fire agreements and the freeing of political prisoners.
+By 2010 Myanmar began to gradually liberalize and within the next few years the country had made significant strides toward change.
 U.S. sanctions were lifted for many items in 2013, although not for rubies and jade, as many mines were still controlled by the military.

 While it appears that Myanmar and its government are continuing to rebuild from decades of suppression and oppression, we still are concerned about current mining practices and conditions, as well as the potential that an influx of money from these gem exports could result in a return to widespread corruption and abuse.